Jump to section

 Polyurethane foam plugs These come in one size only which is suitable for a larger adult.
 The foam on these plugs is pretty firm and I found them more difficult to get a decent tight seal.
 After adjusting them a few times (i.e. poking them in further) I got a decent seal and they really quietened things down.
 But because they took more adjusting to get it right, I’m going to mark them down a bit.

 Firmer ear plugs that are tricky to put in right.
-Score – 6 > Click here to buy on Amazon
+Score – 6 > Here’s a box of 50 for under a tenner on Amazon

 Howard Leight Laser Lites (SNR 35)

 These are another set of polyurethane foam plugs.
 The foam on these Laser Lite’s is nice and soft and pliable, making them easy to roll up to insert in your ears and soft when they expand.
 I found them best if they’re reversed for my ears (see ear plug fitting below) and plugs like this with a T-shaped bottom end rather than flat-cut plugs like the rest on this test are best for a comfortable reverse fit.
 When they were in, they were really comfortable and cut out loads of noise.